 Conclusion:

-Having your business at the top of Google Maps might take some time.
-This is normal for any new business.
-First, you’ll net noticed by the nearest people searching for you, but then your area will expand as you keep your customers satisfied.
+Having your business at the top of Google Maps might take some time, which is normal for any new business types.
+Initially, you’ll get noticed by people searching near your physical address, but as you continue to satisfy your customers, your reach will expand.
+Google determines local visibility based on factors like conversion rates, customer satisfaction, and google business profile optimizations.

 This is the first time in a LONG time that I have read an entire blog from start to finish.